threefoldtecharchive/info_manual3/wiki/farming/boot_media.md

 A computer becomes a 3Node when it boots Zero OS by downloading it over a network connection.
 For most farmers, this means copying a "bootstrap" file onto a USB flash drive.
 When the computer is instructed to boot from the USB stick, it bootstraps the system into a state where it can download and start the operating system.

+> __IMPORTANT:__ Disks won't be accepted as storage devices unless they're completely empty.
+>Please ensure that all disks are wiped before booting the nodes.
+Also when moving nodes from TFGrid2 to TFGrid3, this step is absolutely necessary.
+>
+> A way to do it:
+> - Boot an arch linux from an USB stick and execute `wipefs -a -f /dev/sda/$YOURSSD`.

 ### Bootstrap

 Proceed to the [bootstrap site](http://v3.bootstrap.grid.tf) to generate your boot media.
 Enter your farm id and select the same network that your farm is registered on (note that mainnet is called "Production" here).